Leading with Purpose, Teaching Through Connection

 Smiling man in tuxedo with green bow tie, glasses, and earring, standing outdoors near stone columns.

-After completing my service year, I earned an associate degree in Early Childhood Education from Dean College, then transferred to Manhattanville University, where I double majored in Elementary Education and Creative Writing.
-As a student-athlete on the track and field team, I developed a deep appreciation for discipline, perseverance, and leadership—values that continue to shape my work in and out of the classroom.
-Since graduating in 2020, I have served as a third-grade teacher at Icahn Charter School in the Bronx.
+After completing my service year, I earned an Associate’s degree in Early Childhood Education from Dean College before transferring to Manhattanville University, where I majored in Elementary Education and Creative Writing.
+As a member of the track and field team, I learned firsthand the importance of discipline, resilience, and leadership—qualities that continue to shape my work in the classroom and beyond.
+Since graduating in 2020, I’ve taught third grade at Icahn Charter School in the Bronx.